thomasgreenacre/Project-2/README.md

 #### Car Prices by Manufacturer
-> This visual shows the price of automobiles by manufacturer (lexus, toyota, audi, etc.).
+> This visual shows the price of automobiles by manufacturer (Lexus, Toyota, Audi, etc.).
 Its helpful to see the volume (number of instances/automobiles) and to get a sense of the price scale/distribution (MIN, MAX, and AVG) visually for each manufacturer

 ![image](https://user-images.githubusercontent.com/104700955/181682552-f5c61fe1-e0d0-42f9-81f8-209635d7f3fa.png)